dequelabs/axe-devtools-html-api-examples/Node/puppeteer_vanilla/README.md

 Install the dependencies including **axe DevTools Puppeteer** and **axe DevTools Reporter** for the project.

 > **_NOTE:_**
 >You need a valid license to use our APIs.
 For more information, see [Install from Deque’s Agora](https://docs.deque.com/devtools-html/4.0.0/en/node-pu-install-agora) page.
-After configuring the access to Deque private registry, you can install the dependencies for this project.
+After configuring the access to Deque's private registry, you can install the dependencies for this project.

 The following command installs all the required dependencies to run this example project.